The Lazy Patient’s Guide to ACDF Surgery Recovery

 As you recover, gradually reintroduce daily activities:

-• Household Chores: Begin with light tasks and avoid heavy lifting.
+• Household Chores: Begin with light tasks, avoiding heavy lifting.

-• Driving: Check with your doctor before resuming driving.
+• Driving: Consult your doctor before resuming driving.

 Long-Term Maintenance

-To ensure long-term success and avoid future issues:
+To ensure long-term success and avoid future issues, consider the following:

 • Posture: Maintain good posture to reduce strain on your spine.